Stormwater audit

 Communicate your findings

-There's lots of ways to share your findings from the stormwater audit with students and staff at your school.
+There are lots of ways to share your findings from the stormwater audit with students and staff at your school.
 You could:

 • make a poster, infographic or flyer